 - Certifications/training certificates

 - Professional evaluations

 PLA credits are considered "non-traditional" transfer credits.
 Accrediting guidelines limit the amount of non-traditional credit applied toward degree completion as follows:

 - Graduate-level Certificates - no more than 3 semester hours

 - Associate - no more than 15 semester hours

 - Bachelor’s - no more than 30 semester hours

 - Master’s - no more than 9 semester hours

 Credit for the Prior Learning course - COLL200 will be applied to elective credits with a letter grade.
 Credit received for prior learning will be posted to the academic transcript in fulfillment for the course petitioned as PLA credit and counted toward transfer credit limits.
 There is no letter grade assigned and it is not factored into the GPA.
 Note: PLA credit awarded cannot duplicate previously awarded credit.

-Graduate students must be approved by the PLA team to participate in the program.
+Students must be pre-approved by the PLA team to participate in the program.
 Please email firstname.lastname@example.org to request application instructions.